 For Table FGCTDB1-7, this table covers all seven units.
 I first reviewed their records to determine compliance with their emission limits for this table.
 They are well under their limits specified in S.C.
-I.1 through 4 (see attached).
+I.1 through 4 (see attachment 1 - CEMS Report - Jackson , MI).
 They were operating today and I did not observe any visible emission coming from their stacks (S.C.
 I.5).
 They are firing only natural gas when running and they are monitoring and recording the sulfur content of the fuel.
-The sulfur content of the natural gas in 2015 was 0.114 gr/100 scf and for 2016 is 0.158 gr/100 scf, which is well below their limit of 20 grains per 100 scf per S.C.
-III.1 and VI.4 (see attachments 3 and 4).
+The sulfur content of the natural gas in 2015 was 0.114 gr/100 scf and for 2016 is 0.251 gr/100 scf, which is well below their limit of 20 grains per 100 scf per S.C.
+III.1 and VI.4 (see attachment 2 - SPL Certificate of Analysis).
 They are still following the manufacturer's recommendations for operating the turbines and using steam injection except during periods of startup or shutdown (S.C.
 III.2 and 3).
-The last time that they conducted a stack test to determine compliance with the formaldehyde annual mass emission limit, VOC mass emission limit, and the PM-10 mass emission limit was during the week of June 15, 2015 (S.C.
+The last time that they conducted a stack test to determine compliance with the formaldehyde annual mass emission limit.
+VOC mass emission limit, and the PM-10 mass emission limit was during the week of June 15, 2015 (S.C.
 V.1 through 3).
-The results showed that they were in compliance with their emission limits and they are using the results to keep track of those emissions (see attachment 2).
+The results showed that they were in compliance with their emission limits and they are using the results to keep track of those emissions (see file for 6/15/2015 emissions test report).
 They demonstrate compliance with the NOx ppm limits and mass emission limits and CO mass emission limits in this table using CEMS.
-These CEMS were last certified during the week of May 16, 2016 (S.C.
+As previously stated, these CEMS had a RATA recently conducted on them (S.C.
 VI.1 and 6).
 They are monitoring and recording the heat input in mmBtu on a continuous basis in accordance with 40 CFR Part 75 (S.C.
 VI.2).
 They are monitoring, recording, and reporting emissions and operating information per 40 CFR Part 60, Subpart GG.
 They are not claiming an allowance for fuel bound nitrogen that is allowed per Subpart GG (S.C.
 VI.3 and 5).
 They are in compliance with their Acid Rain permit and CSAPR that are attached to their ROP as appendices (S.C.
 IX.1 through 8).
 Based on the information from this inspection they are meeting the requirements of the PSD regulations, 40 CFR 52.21 (S.C.
 IX.9).
 I have determined that they are in compliance with this table.

 For Table FGCOLDCLEANERS, this table covers all parts cleaners on site.
-They are currently using a parts cleaner with Stoddard solvents from Safety-Kleen (see attachment 5).
-They showed me the specs of their parts cleaner and it was 4.9 square foot air-to-vapor interface area and is exempt per Rule 285 (r).
+They are currently using a parts cleaner with Stoddard solvents from Safety-Kleen.
+They showed me the records that they are required to keep per S.C.
+VI.2.
+The size of their parts cleaner was 4.9 square foot air-to-vapor interface area and is exempt per Rule 285 (r).
 The Stoddard solvent that they use has a Reid vapor pressure of .0116 psia (S.C.
 VI.2).
 I was able to see the written operating instructions on the wall above the parts cleaner, which had its lid closed at that time (S.C.
 VI.3).
 I determined that they are in compliance with this table.